How to teach young children about road safety

 Stop – Find the safest place to cross and stop just before you get to the curb.

 Look – Look around to see if any traffic is coming and check drivers can see you.

 Listen – Listen carefully for traffic because sometimes you can hear traffic before you see it.

-The government-run website Tales of the Road has a great game to help children learn these basics.
+The government-run website Think! has some great resources to help children learn these basics.